 Loss of Control

-Another factor to consider is the loss of control to your process and product.
-In order to make sure that your product is being manufactured to specification, you will need a trusted employee on-site.
+Another overseas manufacturing challenge to consider is the loss of control of your process and product.
+To make sure that your product is being manufactured to exact specifications, you will need a trusted employee on-site.
 This may be a difficult position to fill.
 Employees from your home office with enough managerial experience are unlikely to want to uproot themselves.
 Employees with managerial experience in the destination country are likely already working for a competitor.

 It will also be more difficult to control quality.
 The ingredients that are required for your product may be more difficult to source locally, or you may have to pay shipping costs to get the ingredients shipped to your remote plant.
 If the logistics are not set up just right, you run the risk of significant delays in manufacturing as you wait for materials.